LACMA9: Artist Collaborations

 LACMA9 Art+Film Lab—Artist Collaborations

-The LACMA9 initiative not only provides opportunities for the community to utilize technology for expression, it supports established and emerging artists through commissioning new work, including projects by Jorge Pardo and Nicole Miller.
+The LACMA9 initiative not only provides opportunities for the community to utilize technology for expression, it supports established and emerging artists through commissioning new work, including projects by Nicole Miller and Jorge Pardo

 Using oral histories gathered at the LACMA9 Art+Film Lab as a departure point, installation artist Nicole Miller will follow up with select residents along the LACMA9 route to create new video works.
 The series, titled Believing is Seeing, comprises video portraits offering a distinctive and intimate glimpse into lives of Southern Californian’s.
 Miller’s project mines “stories that residents feel deserve to be told” about their lives and communities.
 “I believe that the stories individuals choose to present are a great signifier of the values of a community.”

 View these collaborative works at the museum on special free days at LACMA for each community.
 Above is the latest installment of the Believing is Seeing series.
 At the project’s conclusion, there will be nine videos, one representing each LACMA9 site.

 Miller received her M.F.A. from the University of Southern California.
 Her work has been shown at Hammer Museum, Los Angeles; High Line, NYC; and the Studio Museum in Harlem.